Xatra1/coin-clicker-source/docs/README.md

 # Download
 You can get any stable release of the game from the Releases tab on the right.
 Simply pick the version you want, and click 'Source code (zip)'
-If you want to get a **legacy** release of the game, check [here.](https://github.com/Xatra1/coin-clicker-archive)
+The game is also available for play [here.](https://coin-clicker.surge.sh) If you want to get a **legacy** release of the game, check [here.](https://github.com/Xatra1/coin-clicker-archive)

 # Credits